 that is, that I may be encouraged together with you while among you, each of us by the other's faith, both yours and mine.Romans 1:12(NASB)

-It was very important that Paul built up a rapport with the Christians in Rome, because this gentile church was one of the few Christian communities, that was not started by Paul, himself.
+It was very important that Paul built up a rapport with the Christians in Rome, because this gentile church was one of the few Christian communities that was not started by Paul himself.

-We do not know who took the gospel to the capital city of the great, Roman empire, but we do know that there was a thriving church in this pagan city - and that many of the believers there, were known personally to the apostle.
+We do not know who took the gospel to the capital city of the great Roman empire, but we do know that there was a thriving church in this pagan city - and that many of the believers there were known personally to the apostle.

 Perhaps more than anything, this is a glimpse into the heart of a man.. who at times must have experienced seasons of loneliness and some human discouragement, through the things that he had to endure for the sake of Christ.
-Paul obviously knew the joy of genuine, Christian fellowship in a lost world, that is at enmity with God and exhibits hatred for God's people.. and his letter shows a genuine desire to visit these faithful believers.
+Paul obviously knew the joy of genuine, Christian fellowship in a lost world that is at enmity with God and exhibits hatred for God's people.. and his letter shows a genuine desire to visit these faithful believers.

-As the days get darker and the world becomes increasingly evil, the need for sincere Christian fellowship and encouragement, becomes even more necessary.
+As the days get darker and the world becomes increasingly evil, the need for sincere Christian fellowship and encouragement becomes even more necessary.
 Every believer has been given spiritual gifts and graces that are to be used to encourage and exhort one another.
-Paul himself taught that our spiritual gifts are to be used for the mutual edification, exhortation, teaching, consolation, building up and encouragement of the Church of Christ.
+Paul himself taught that our spiritual gifts are to be used for the mutual edification, exhortation, teaching, consolation, building up, and encouragement of the Church of Christ.

 As members of His body, let us seek to use our gifts and graces to uplift and invigorate our brothers and sisters in the faith, and to welcome the encouragement and advice we receive from them.
-Let us never forget that we have gifts that differ from one another, according to the grace that has been given to us, and by God's grace should exercise them accordingly - not only for the mutual encouragement of one another.. but also for the honour and glory of His precious name.
+Let us never forget that we have gifts that differ from one another, according to the grace that has been given to us, and through the power of the indwelling Holy Spirit we should exercise our spiritual gifts and grace accordingly - not only for the mutual encouragement of one another.. but also for the honour and glory of His precious name.